 Jonathan Andrews, who has autism, became involved with Mind's work in disability equality after writing an article about autism and anxiety.
 In this film, Jonathan talks about his experience of taking part in Mind's work and influencing related campaigns at a parliamentary level.

-You can also find more information on:
+You can also find more information on the following:

 Enabling people with lived experience to participate and influence at Mind has enhanced staff understanding of the issues at the centre of the charity's work.
 It has also helped us to shape and develop campaigns, programmes and services.
 This, in turn, improves the support staff provide as part of those services.
 Staff are also encouraged to consider their own lived experience in the context of their work.